MRIs are medical imaging systems used to diagnose health conditions.

 Magnetic resonance imaging (MRI), also known as nuclear magnetic resonance imaging, is a technique for creating detailed images of the human body.

-MRI is used to diagnose a variety of disorders and measure brain structure and function, among other things.
+MRI is used to diagnose a variety of disorders, such as strokes, tumors, aneurysms, spinal cord injuries, multiple sclerosis and eye or inner ear problems, according to the Mayo Clinic.
+It is also widely used in research to measure brain structure and function, among other things.

 How it works